jdmar3/comp426/content/assignment/webrefresh.md

 ---
-title: "Web Refresher"
+title: "Web Skills Crash Course"
-description: ""
+description: "Knowing how to write, edit, and manipulate HTML and CSS is integral to webdevelopment.
+Here are some pointers for refreshing your HTML and CSS skills."
 date: 2021-08-24T14:45:03-04:00
 draft: false
-weight: 1
+weight: -1
 enableToc: true
 tocLevels: ["h2", "h3", "h4"]
+---

----# HTML and CSS
+# HTML and CSS

-In past semesters we have spent several class periods covering the basics of HTML and CSS.
-Knowing these languages (not considered programming languages) is very important for being a good web developer.
+In past synchronous semesters, this course had several class periods covering the basics of HTML and CSS.
+Knowing these markup languages (not considered programming languages) is very important for being a good web developer.
 Both HTML and CSS are straightforward and well documented.
-We are going to skip teaching them in class to spend more time on the stuff students actually find difficult.
+Since many of you have some experience with HTML and CSS, this component of the class is going to be self directed.

+Other langauges and platforms and frameworks change very rapidly and you will, as a web developer, spend a career learning new languages and platforms and frameworks.
+You will _constantly_ be learning and teaching yourself new things.
+If you take no other lessons away from this class, take this one: get comfortable looking things up and learning things on your own.
+It is the only way.

+The list of resources belows, for example, are the kinds of things that you will want to learn how to find online.
+Google.
+Everything.

 HTML describes the web page's structure while CSS describes how that structure should be styled.
 We are going to provide you a short online course so you can familiarize yourself with these two languages.
 In the second (after the initial setup) assignment we will be making a simple website using just HTML and CSS.
 Remember all the assignments are already published so you can look ahead and see what kinds of things you will be expected to do.

 We are essentially expecting you to teach yourself HTML and CSS if you are not already familiar.
-If you find anything overly confusing reach out at office hours or ask on Piazza.
+If you find anything overly confusing, ask on Piazza or reach out during office hours.
 We will be making it very clear what you will be expected to know for a test when it comes time for that.
-If you can do the first assignment without constantly looking things up you can consider yourself an expert.
+If you can do the upcoming HTML and CSS assignment [(a01)](assignment/a01) without constantly looking things up you can consider yourself an expert.

 HTML and CSS is probably the most googleable topic you will ever come across in your CS career.
 Don't be afraid to look things up, but make sure you aren't just copy-pasting things from Stack Overflow either.

+# Recommendations for self Study

-## Our recommendation
+## Code Academy

 [CodeAcademy - Learn HTML and CSS](https://www.codecademy.com/catalog/language/html-css)